openjdk/amber-docs/eg-drafts/reconstruction-records-and-classes.md

-# Functional transformation of immutable objects
+# Functional Transformation of Immutable Objects
+#### Brian Goetz {.author}
-#### Brian Goetz, Aug 2020
+#### August 2020 {.date}

-This document is an _early stage draft_ outlining a possible direction for supporting _functional transformation_ in the Java Language.
+> This document is an _early stage draft_ outlining a possible direction for supporting _functional transformation_ in the Java Language.
 This is an exploratory document only and does not constitute a plan for any specific feature in any specific version of the Java Language.
 This document also may reference other features under exploration; this is purely for illustrative purposes, and does not constitute any sort of plan or commitment to deliver any of these features.

 Everyone likes records.
 But, adding features like records and deconstruction, which solves some old problems, raises news ones.
 And, everything we can do